Research and Learning

 Through this work and our members’ previous InfoasAid Project, the case for communicating with those affected by disaster is well established.

 Our Annual Global Fora offer members, partners and other interested parties the opportunity to collaborate and learn from those leading the way in communications and community engagement innovation.
 You can read all about our most recent Annual Global Forum in Nairobi.

 As part of our ongoing capacity strengthening programme, we have developed guidance and tools for Members and their partners, as well as the wider humanitarian sector through the production of assessment guidelines and “How to” guides.
-We tested and developed a Communicating with Communities Technical Training and related syllabus, and facilitated training, which is in high demand across the sector.
-We have organised five-day and one-day courses and seminars, and have developed a roster of rapidly deployable field experts and advisors in partnership with NORCAP.

 Guidance has been developed on how to Assess Information and Communication Needs.
 Our Media Landscape Guides provide detailed information on the media and telecommunications landscape in a variety of countries.
 They are a useful preparedness and response tools.
 The Message Libraryis a global resource that attracts more than 1,000 unique visitors per year from all over the globe.
 This resource has also been further developed to be imbedded into in-country initiatives for coordinating messages.